A conjectural improvement for inequalities related to regulators of number fields: Introduction

 \begin{thm} Suppose the value of $M(7,1)$ given in Table \ref{TableMaximum} is correct.
 Then any number field with signature $(5,1)$ and $|d_K|> 2\cdot 10^7$ must have $R_K> 8$; among the 528 fields of this signature with $|d_K|\leq 2\cdot 10^7$ there exist exactly 135 fields with $R_K\leq 8$, and they satisfy $|d_K|\leq 11755159$. \end{thm}

-This theorem would be an improvement to the result of \cite{RamirezRaposo}.
-The fields detected in Theorem \ref{ThmDeg5} and Theorem \ref{ThmDeg7} are completely and explicitly described in the complete tables of number fields with the corresponding signatures presented in Kl\"{u}ners-Malle Database \cite{klunersMalle} and LMFDB database \cite{lmfdb}.
+This last result is a conjectural improvement to the classification of number fields with signature $(5,1)$ given in \cite{RamirezRaposo}.
+The fields detected in these theorems are completely and explicitly described in the tables of number fields with the corresponding signatures presented in Kl\"{u}ners-Malle Database \cite{klunersMalle} and LMFDB database \cite{lmfdb}.